absolunet/docs-node-ioc/src/docs/06_going-deeper/06_log/en.md

 ### Level threshold

-For each channel, a `level` configuration can be set to prevent logging level that you don't need to log.
+For each channel, a `level` configuration can be set to prevent to log level that you don't need to log.
-For instance, you may want to log everything in your `single` channel, but prevent any log under the `error` level to be logged in the database.
+For instance, you may want to log everything in your `single` channel but prevent any log under the `error` level to be logged in the database.